Whenever I publish posts with six figure household incomes and detailed expenses my comments section and social media light up with displeasure.

 Save aggressively, invest aggressively, take more calculated risks, and get neutral inflation by owning your own home.
 The animosity renters have towards homeowners and the real estate market will simply grow into a larger animosity towards every aspect of people living middle class lifestyles today if you don’t take action.

-If you are offended by anybody for any reason, ask yourself the following questions:
+If you are easily offended by anybody for any reason, ask yourself the following questions:

 * Do I hate them because I hate myself?